When and where could LeBron James break the NBA's all-time scoring record - KTVZ

 There are few certainties in sport, but LeBron James breaking the NBA’s all-time scoring record is one of them.
 It is now a question of when, not if, this remarkable record chase will be achieved.

-Kareem Abdul-Jabbar’s record of 38,387 points has stood for nearly 39 years, the Lakers great overtaking Wilt Chamberlain on April 5, 1984 — before James was even born.
+Kareem Abdul-Jabbar has held the points record for nearly 39 years, the Lakers great overtaking Wilt Chamberlain on April 5, 1984 — before James was even born.

-As James himself has said, the NBA points record is one of sport’s great achievements, changing hands once since 1966, which makes his soon-to-be feat even more astonishing.
+As James himself has said, surpassing 38,387 points would be one of sport’s great achievements.
+It is a record that has changed hands once since 1966, which makes his soon-to-be feat even more astonishing.
 Whatever mark James sets, it may never fall again.
 Not in our lifetimes, at least.

 “I think it’s one of the greatest records in sports in general,” James said Thursday.
 “I think it’s up there with the home run record in baseball.